exercism/csharp/exercises/concept/dictionaries/.docs/instructions.md

 ### 2. Create a pre-populated dictionary

 There exists a pre-populated dictionary which contains the following 3 dialing codes: "United States of America" which has a code of 1, "Brazil" which has a code of 55 and "India" which has a code of 91.
-Implement the (static) `DialingCodes.GetExistingDictionary()` method to return the pre-propulated dictionary:
+Implement the (static) `DialingCodes.GetExistingDictionary()` method to return the pre-populated dictionary:

 ```csharp
 DialingCodes.GetExistingDictionary();